John Player (British) Formula Atlantic Series Race

 - March 73B ['SDC1'] (Derek Cook): Over the 1973/74 winter, Jim Crawford built up Steve Choularton's March 73B spares in to a second car.
 He raced the car with great success in the two British Formula Atlantic series in 1974, winning two John Player races and narrowly losing the title to John Nicholson after the two collided at the last race.
 He also won one race in the Southern Organs series, before crashing at Brands Hatch at the end of September, which resulted in the car being rebuilt on a new tub from March.
 The car was then raced at least once by Choularton, while Crawford moved over to Fred Opert's Chevron B27 for the last two races, winning both, and taking the title.
 The 73B that appeared for Cyd Williams in May 1975 is thought to be Choularton's 73B/1.
 The ex-Crawford car was sold to Derek Cook (Wath-upon-Dearne, Rotherham, South Yorkshire) in July 1975 but in practice for his first race, the British GP support race, Cook spun off and hit Val Musetti's March, writing off both cars.

 - Chevron B29 [29-75-17] (Peter Williams): New to Peter Williams (Brentwood) and raced in the British Formula Atlantic series in 1975, but crashed at Brands Hatch in April and not seen again that season.
 Entered by Williams' Coin News for Jim Crawford in early 1976 and then sold to Martin Birrane (Ballina, County Mayo, Republic of Ireland) who raced it in G8 and in Atlantic in 1976 and 1977.
 To Laurence Jacobsen (Glasgow, Scotland) for 1978, fitted with a Swindon BDX and entered by him for Bryce Wilson in libre that year.
 Converted back to Atlantic spec and raced by Bryce, Jacobsen and Graham Hamilton in 1979.
-In 1980, Jacobsen fitted the car with a plastic Sunbeam Stiletto body and Cosworth BDG engine, and raced it in GT racing in Scotland.
-Unknown in 1981 but with Eric Munnoch in 1982 who raced the 'Stiletto' with a 3.5-litre Rover V8.
-Subsequent history unknown, but John Bradshaw remembers buying the remains of this car from Sandy Watson some time around 2006, when "it consisted of aluminium folded panels, uprights and wishbones with some instruments and a chassis plate, apparently driven by Bryce Wilson in his teenage years".
+In 1980, Jacobsen had the monocoque shortened and fitted the car with a plastic Sunbeam Stiletto body and Cosworth BDG engine, and raced it in GT racing in Scotland.
+The bodywork was later sold to Eric Munnoch who raced a 'Stiletto' with a 3.5-litre Rover V8 in 1982.
+The tub was sent to ex-Chevron engineer Nigel Dickson to be repaired, but this job was still incomplete when the monocoque was sold by Jacobsen to Sandy Watson.
+John Bradshaw remembers buying the remains of this car from Watson some time around 2006, when "it consisted of aluminium folded panels, uprights and wishbones with some instruments and a chassis plate, apparently driven by Bryce Wilson in his teenage years".
 He sold it on to Colin Thorpe, and in March 2010, HSCC News reported that Thorpe had rebuilt the car, which was not thought to have raced since the 1980s, and it would be raced by his son Ollie Thorpe in 2010.
 It was later sold by Ollie Thorpe via Ken Thorogood to Clive Wood, and by 2020 it was being rebuilt for Wood by Dan Eagling for historic F2 racing with a Richardson BDG.
 However, Wood crashed the car at Donington in March 2021 and while it was being repaired bought a March 782.

 - March 74B [712M-2?]
 (Howard Rose): Ian Barrowman (Hungerford, Berkshire) bought a March 712M from Frank Williams for Mike Campbell-Cole to race in Formula Atlantic in 1972.
 The chassis number of the car is unknown but it was said to be ex-Carlos Pace.
 At their first race, at Snetterton, the engine ingested a piece of metal during practice and, following a sponsor pulling out, they did not have the budget to have it rebuilt.
 After a season of unfilled entries, it was sold to Richard Longman (Christchurch, Hampshire) for 1973.
 The car was fitted with a BDA engine but Longman made only a single entry, at Thruxton in May 1973, and did not appear.
 He advertised the car in December 1973, and it was bought by Howard Rose (Wokingham, Berkshire).
 Rose raced the car for the next three seasons, but his actual appearances were quite limited, and his race finishes exceedingly rare.
 Rose retained the car after he retired from racing, and it was in storage for several decades, still in its mid-1970s livery.
 He described the car as being "712M-20".
 In November 2016, it was sold to Jeremy Caine (High Wycombe, Buckinghamshire) and taken to Neil Fowler Motorsport for restoration.